-(i) the financial adviser to the offeror or offeree company (as appropriate) provides an appropriate briefing to the representative(s) of, or adviser(s) to, the offeror or offeree company who will attend the meetings as to the requirements of Rule 20.2 and as to the information and opinions which may and may not be provided at the meetings; and

-(ii) a senior representative of, or an adviser to, the offeror or offeree company who attends any meeting must, by not later than 12 noon on the following business day, confirm in writing to the Panel the matters set out in paragraphs (i) and (ii) of Rule 20.2(c).

-(b) The Panel may withdraw a dispensation granted under paragraph (a) at any time and will normally do so if, for example, the board of the offeree company withdraws its recommendation, a competitive situation arises or some other material development occurs.
+- (i) the financial adviser to the offeror or offeree company (as appropriate) provides an appropriate briefing to the representative(s) of, or adviser(s) to, the offeror or offeree company who will attend the meetings as to the requirements of Rule 20.2 and as to the information and opinions which may and may not be provided at the meetings; and - (ii) a senior representative of, or an adviser to, the offeror or offeree company who attends any meeting must, by not later than 12 noon on the following business day, confirm in writing to the Panel the matters set out in paragraphs (i) and (ii) of Rule 20.2(c). - (b) The Panel may withdraw a dispensation granted under paragraph (a) at any time and will normally do so if, for example, the board of the offeree company withdraws its recommendation, a competitive situation arises or some other material development occurs.
 The Panel should be consulted in the case of any doubt as to whether a dispensation should continue to apply.

-3. Meetings attended by advisers only (and not also by a representative of the offeror or offeree company)
+Meetings attended by advisers only (and not also by a representative of the offeror or offeree company)

-(a) In the case of meetings attended only by:

-(i) one or more financial advisers and/or corporate brokers to an offeror or the offeree company; and the requirement in Rule 20.2(c) for a confirmation in writing to be provided to the Panel by not later than 12 noon on the following business day will not apply.
+- (a) In the case of meetings attended only by: - (i) one or more financial advisers and/or corporate brokers to an offeror or the offeree company; and - (ii) one or more of the persons referred to in paragraph (ii) of Rule 20.2(a), the requirement in Rule 20.2(c) for a confirmation in writing to be provided to the Panel by not later than 12 noon on the following business day will not apply.